 To use TSNet for transient simulations, we first need to import the TSNet package to enable TSNet APIs (line 1), and read the EPANET INP file to import the network information and create the transient model (lines 2-3), as shown in Figure 9.12.
 In this example, the EPANET INP file is Tnet2.inp, which locates in the networks folder.
 The INP file contains all the information about network elements, for example junctions, pipes, reservoirs, tanks, pumps, and valves, as well as their characteristics, such as elevation and demands at junctions and pipe diameter, length, and roughness coefficient.
 More information about INP files can be found in Rossman (2000).
-In addition to the information included in the INP file, we also need to specify the wave speeds for each pipe (line 5), simulation duration and the time step (lines 6-8) as shown in Figure 9.12.
+In addition to the information duration and the time step (lines 6-8) as shown in Figure 9.12.
 These are required for TSNet to define the numerical grid that will be used to solve the equations that model transient hydraulics.
 More information about defining wave speeds and time steps in transient modeling can be found in Wylie and Streeter (1993).
 In this example, we assume the wave speeds for all pipes are 1200 m/s, simulation duration is 60 s, and time step is 0.01 s.
 It should be noted that the codes behind the # sign are comments for explanation purposes and are not executed when running the code.

 Type these commands in the Editor window, save and run your script.
-In the Console window you should see 'Simulation time step 0.01043 s', and in the variable explorer you should see four variables (dt, inp_file, tf, tm).
-To test that the model was created properly, type the command tm in the Console, and you should see something like <tsnet.network.model.TransientModel at $0 \times 7 \text{fb} 9201 \text{db} 4e0 >$.
+In the Console window you should see 'Simulation time step 0.01043 s', and in the variable explorer you should see four variables (dt, inp\file, tf, tm).
+To test that the model was created properly, type the command tm in the Console, and you should see something like <tsnet.network.model.TransientModel at $0 \times 7fb9201db4e0$ >.
 Now that we have created and set up a transient model in TSNet, we can move forward to define different scenarios for transient simulations.